 Under the Scottish Government's Control of Woodland Removal Policy, loss of woodland should only be permitted if it results in significant public benefits.
 Planting in other areas to make up for any loss of woodland is often expected.

-Development-planning policies also influence the location and character of woodland expansion through Forest and Woodland Strategies and encourage the development of green networks, notably the Central Scotland Green Network.
+Development-planning policies also influence the location and character of woodland expansion through Forest and Woodland Strategies and encourage the development of green networks, notably the Central Scotland Green Network and soon Nature Networks.

 Guidance is available to help:

-The Land Information Search (LIS) for Agri-Environment and Forestry should be used by applicants for Scotland Rural Development Programme (SRDP) Forestry Grant Scheme contracts or forest felling licences, taking the information into account when applying for grants or licences.
-The tool allows you to run a map-based search to highlight the presence of a range of environmental features and designations such as Scheduled Monuments, Sites of Special Scientific Interest and Native Woodlands that may fall within an area of interest and within a 500m buffer.
+The Land Information Search (LIS) for Agri-Environment and Forestry should be used by applicants for Scotland Rural Development Programme (SRDP) Forestry Grant Scheme contracts or forest felling permissions.
+The tool allows you to run a map-based search to highlight the presence of a range of environmental features and designations such as Scheduled Monuments, Sites of Special Scientific Interest and Native Woodlands that may fall within an area of interest and within a 500 m buffer.

 Planning and managing woodlands is generally best considered over the long term and on a landscape or whole forest scale, within a regional context.
-Long-term forest plans are in place for all of the national forest estate, and are now required as a condition of grant aid for most management in private woodlands.
-These plans set out, for a period of at least 20 years, how the diversity of conifer forests will be increased as they mature.
-At the end of 2013 there were 215,426 ha of privately owned woodland with a long-term forest plan.
+Long-term forest plans are in place for all the national forests and land, and are a condition of grant aid for management in private woodlands.
+These plans set out, for a period of at least 20 years, how the forests will be managed and what changes will be made to meet the objectives of the plan and to comply with the UK Forestry Standard.

 Increasing demand for public use of woodlands is being met by encouraging more planting and management of woods in and around towns.